 A second problem is that the kick develops relatively slowly.
 The problem is inertia.
-Your body is relatively stationary prior to the kick.
-You then attempt to rotate your entire body around very rapidly to delivery a kick.
+Your body is relatively stationary before the kick.
+You then attempt to rotate your entire body around very rapidly to deliver a kick.
 It takes time to accelerate your entire body when delivering a kick in this manner.
 This is fundamental physics.
-It takes time and energy to get your body rotating with sufficient speed to pull of an effective rotating kick.
+It takes time and energy to get your body rotating with sufficient speed to pull off an effective rotating kick.

 Another method for performing the required rotation is a bit more controlled.
 It takes at least the same amount of time (it is hard to violate fundamental physics properties), but the time element is hidden or masked.
 We will divide our kick delivery into sections.
 Let’s explore this method a moment by assuming a kick using the right leg.

 Begin by rotating what will become your pedestal leg.
 This is done by rotating on the heel of the left foot so that the toes point in the vicinity of octagon angles three or five.
 Notice that we have not yet moved our shoulders – one of the initial indicators that a kick is about to be delivered.
 Our foot is half of the way around, but we have not yet disclosed our intentions (at least very broadly).

 Now, beginning with the head, rotate your body, but do not move your back foot.
 Rotate in order the head, shoulders, torso, and then begin to rotate the hips.
 This helps overcome inertia by rotating your body in a continual sequence rather than as a single mass.